AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 The following known issues are scheduled for resolution in the GenStudio for Performance Marketers GA release.

-* GenStudio displays an error when a user tries to enter credentials in the ([!DNL Insights]) view. (fixed 8/29) <!-- GS-4689 -->

-* Discrepancy between MetaAds Canvas preview and exported view. <!-- GS-4492 4401>
+* Discrepancy exists between MetaAds Canvas previews and exported views. <!-- GS-4492 4401>

 * Campaign thumbnails are missing from the ([!DNL Insights]) view. <!-- GS-4648 -->